Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/4-Encryption-slides.md

 <br/>

-_However_, knowledge of the secret is not restricted to one party: Both (or all) parties in a symmetrically encrypted communication know the secret.
-Additionally, in order to prove this to anyone, they must _also_ gain knowledge of the secret.
+However, knowledge of the secret is not restricted to one party: Both (or all) parties in a symmetrically encrypted communication know the secret.
+Additionally, in order to prove this to anyone, they must also gain knowledge of the secret.<!-- .element: class="fragment" data-fragment-index="0" -->

 Notes: